briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

     2. _(2)_ As used in subsection (c) hereof:

-        1. _(A)_ “Controlled substance” has the same meaning as in Ohio R.C.
+        1. _(A)_ "Controlled substance" has the same meaning as in Ohio R.C.
         3719.01.

         2. _(B)_ "Vehicle" has the same meaning as in Ohio R.C.
 4511.01.